 On August 31, 2009, Sea Robin filed with FERC to implement a rate surcharge to recover Hurricane Ike-related costs not otherwise recovered from insurance proceeds or from other third parties, with initial accumulated net costs of approximately \$38 million included in the filing.
 On September 30, 2009, FERC approved the surcharge to be effective March 1, 2010, subject to refund and the outcome of hearings with FERC to explore issues set forth in certain customer protests, including the costs to be included and the applicability of the surcharge to discounted contracts.
-On March 1, 2010, Sea Robin submitted its semiannual filing related to the surcharge which reflected updated costs incurred of \$60 million, net of insurance recoveries, which were reflected in the surcharge rate effective April 1, 2010, subject to refund.
-A hearing was held in July 2010.
+On August 31, 2010, Sea Robin submitted its semiannual filing related to the surcharge which reflected updated costs incurred of approximately \$46 million, net of insurance and surcharge recoveries, which were reflected in the updated surcharge rate effective Oct ober 1, 2010, subject to refund.
 The ultimate outcome of this matter is pending a FERC decision.